lcx366/STARQUERY/README.md

 ## Key Features

-1. **Offline Star Catalog Database Creation:** Allows users to import extensive star catalog data from the [STScI Outerspace](https://outerspace.stsci.edu/display/GC/WebServices+for+Catalog+Access) and [The Astronomy Nexus](https://www.astronexus.com/hyg) astronomical sources, creating a detailed and accessible local offline database.
+1. **Offline Star Catalog Database Creation:** Import star catalog data from extensive astronomical sources like [STScI Outerspace](https://outerspace.stsci.edu/display/GC/WebServices+for+Catalog+Access) and [The Astronomy Nexus](https://www.astronexus.com/hyg) to create a comprehensive local offline database.
-2. **Data Simplification**: Condenses the star catalog data, ensuring minimal storage space usage while retaining essential information.
+2. **Data Simplification**: Condense star catalog data, minimizing storage while retaining essential information.
-3. **Advanced Search and Query**: Offers sophisticated search tools, including rectangle search and spherical cap (cone) search, for precise star filtering based on location, magnitude, and more.
+3. **Advanced Search and Query**: Utilize sophisticated search tools, including rectangle and spherical cap (cone) searches, for precise star filtering based on location, magnitude, and other criteria.
-4. **Search Area Visualization**: Visualizes the scope of the search area and the coverage of corresponding catalog tiles.
+4. **Search Area Visualization**: Visualize the scope of the search area and the coverage of corresponding catalog tiles.
-5. **Pixel Coordinate Calculation**: Given a pixel width, calculates the pixel coordinates of filtered stars.
+5. **Pixel Coordinate Calculation**: Calculate the pixel coordinates of filtered stars given a specific pixel width.
-6. **Feature Libraries Construction**: Generates geometrically invariant features based on the spatial configuration of stars, aiding in star pattern recognition.
+6. **Feature Libraries Construction**: Generate geometrically invariant features based on the spatial configuration of stars to aid in star pattern recognition.
-7. **HEALPix-based Sky Area Division**: Divide the celestial sphere into multiple sky areas with the HEALPix algorithm.
+7. **HEALPix-based Sky Area Division**: Divide the celestial sphere into multi-level equal-area sky areas with the HEALPix algorithm.
-8. **Local Offline Star Catalog Database Loading**: Enables loading of the local offline star catalog database for efficient data access and manipulation.
+8. **Local Offline Star Catalog Database Loading**: Load the local offline star catalog database for efficient data access and manipulation.
+9. **Astronomical Corrections**: Apply corrections for proper motion, aberration, parallax, and deflection to star positions.

 ## How to Install